AdoriZahard/hi3er/docs/index.md

 **Petals in the Wind**: When red and blue taint triggers Blending, enemies within 8m are dealt 1200%/500% ATK of Adaptive DMG; CD: 3s.
 Also taints yourself purple for 15s, increasing the effect of red, yellow, and blue taint by 40%.
 Triggering it again resets the duration. | 3rd

 !!! note
-    Red & Hot is the absolute first priority, followed by Yellow & Warm and Black & Dark.
+    Red is highest priority to +3.
+Yellow can also be +3, good to consider.
 A Flame Extinguished is ideal 1st in this build due to ease of proc for finishing with Ultimate and because of the 40% Phys Def reduction, however if you end up missing one of the 3 paints, take one of the other 3 enhanceds according to which ones you have.

 ####<p align="center">Hua - Signet of Vicissitude (3rd Core)</p>